stephan-double-u/cross-language-validation-schema/README.md

 # Cross Language Validation (CLV) Schema - V0.7
-JSON schema that specifies validation rules in a language independent manner to enable cross language validation.<br>
+This JSON schema specifies validation rules in a language independent manner to enable cross language validation.

 An online, interactive JSON Schema validator for this schema can be found here: https://www.jsonschemavalidator.net/s/ByoXo237